Current Positions Available

 Girton Grammar School is an Equal Opportunity Employer and strives to be the employer of choice in Central Victoria and beyond for people wishing to work in a School environment.

 Girton is an Independent School with a fine reputation for fostering academic success and providing outstanding pastoral care.
-The recruitment and development of excellent staff is critical to the School’s ongoing success.
+The recruitment and development of high performing staff is critical to the School’s ongoing success.

 The demonstration of pride and professionalism is both expected and highly valued in all staff members regardless of their role in the School.
 The shared goal is to provide the best possible education and learning environment for the children who pass through the School.
 Every staff member plays a role in the development of the departing Girtonian.
 This is our contribution to the future.